Is there something in your life you would like to change?

 We all have times when we feel overwhelmed.

-Sharing these experiences with an empathic and compassionate listener can help bring them into perspective, freeing you to move forward in your life, finding new meaning, and a greater level of self awareness and personal fulfilment.
+Sharing these experiences with an empathic and compassionate listener can help bring them into perspective.
+The aim is to free you to move forward in your life, finding new meaning, and a greater level of self awareness and personal fulfilment.

-Rosalind offers a space of safety and trust where you can feel supported as you gently explore what is troubling you, releasing blockages, helping you to grow in awareness and understanding.
+I offer a confidential space of safety and trust where you can feel supported as you gently explore what is troubling you, helping you to grow in awareness and understanding.

 Counselling is an evidence-based approach to supporting mental health and wellbeing.
-Counsellors use skills of empathy and deep listening, assisting people to feel safe, understood, supported and accepted without judgement, and regularly complete professional development training.
+Counsellors use skills of empathy and deep listening, assisting people to feel safe, understood, supported and accepted without judgement.
 See my guide to finding a Counsellor.

 You don’t have to be at crisis point to enjoy the benefits of speaking to a counsellor.
 Sometimes simply talking to an empathic listener can help bring clarity to everyday stressful situations, before they can grow into major issues.